-- a. how your project will validate and implement new approaches for improving the quality and consistency of patient care, reflected by measurable project targets including, but not limited to: - applied research in health care that: - improves outcomes for patients - addresses an area of high need - improves the safety, quality and effectiveness of health services, including connectivity - improves efficiency in health services or health system/s - b. the extent to which your project will deliver outcomes that are a priority for the Australian public, including details of community engagement and involvement during conceptualisation, development and planned implementation of your project - c. partnerships with relevant peak or representative bodies that will support implementation of study findings into practice, as quickly as possible - d. how the research will provide outcomes within 12 months of the grant period ending - e. the extent to which your project includes new and innovative approaches, that can be scaled nationally.
+- a. how your project will address the objectives of this grant opportunity as outlined in section 1.3 - b. how your project will deliver outcomes that are a priority for the Australian public, including details of community engagement and involvement during conceptualisation, development and planned implementation of your project - c. partnerships with health service delivery partners that will support implementation of study findings into practice, as quickly as possible - d. how the research will provide outcomes within 12 months of the grant period ending - e. how your project includes new and innovative approaches, that can be scaled nationally - f. how your project builds on and supports other initiatives, if applicable.